 As with people, chickens have personalities.
-And with that you will find that some poultry breeds are friendlier than others and some just have a bad attitude most of the time.
-The personality usually shows up in the male chicken counterpart, the rooster.
+You will find that some poultry breeds are friendlier than others and some just have a bad attitude most of the time.
+The personality usually shows up in the male chicken, the rooster.
 A rooster with a bad attitude or personality will most likely take his hostilities out on whatever invades his territory; this can be in the form of a human or animal.
 This is the reason why you want to research the different breeds of chickens before you make your decision on what chicken breed to bring home.

 Brahma Poultry Breed

-- Dual purpose breed meaning good for eggs and meat.
+- It's a dual purpose breed, meaning it's good for eggs and meat.

-- Feather-footed having feathers down the sides of both legs.
+- They're feather-footed (having feathers down the sides of both legs).

-- Large breed of chicken and slow to mature.
+- It's a large breed of chicken and slow to mature.

 I recently came across the Partridge variety via the American Brahma Club.

-Along with a variety of colorings you can also have your choice of Bantam or Standard sizes.
-The Bantam size weighs in at approximately 2 1/2 lbs. and the standard size weighs approximately 9 lbs.
+Along with a variety of colorings, you can also have your choice of Bantam or Standard sizes.
+The Bantam size weighs in at approximately 2 1/2 pounds and the standard size weighs approximately 9 pounds.

 When I first started raising chickens I started with Rhode Island Reds.
-They are also known to be a good egg layer and you can find them just about everywhere.
-As I stretch my boundaries and expand my flocks of chickens, I like to add new poultry breeds for variety and also to sell.
+They are also known to be a good egg layers and you can find them just about everywhere.
+As I stretch my boundaries and expand my flock of chickens, I like to add new poultry breeds for variety and also to sell.